Using Your Gradebook

 Highlight the columns of items with a factor of 0—that is, items that you don't want to be factored into student grades.

-For example, selecting Needs Grading from the menu adds a border around each cell in the gradebook that has not yet been given a grade:
+For example, selecting Needs Grading from the menu adds a border around each cell in the gradebook that is past due, but has not yet been given a grade: